To our catalog of available CDs

 The Orange County chapter from French's Gazetteer of the State of New York (1860).
 See our Orange County page for more information.

 Historic Wallkill Valley for 1903 (Orange and Ulster Counties, NY, and Sussex County, NJ).
 "Historic Wallkill Valley” was a more or less annual production for several years at the beginning of the 20th century.
-Printed on expensive paper, with color on some advertising pages and abundant photos it was clearly an expensive undertaking, and contained many ads for area businesses as well as articles.
 The articles in this issue included several about Walden, some material about cemeteries in the area, Wesley Grove (Neelytown), articles about historical incidents and locales, an article about Montgomery, various in memoriam articles, and an article about Mount Beacon with its cog railway.
 See our Orange County page for more information.

 The Dutchess and Orange Counties chapters in Mather & Brockett's Geographical History of the State of New York (1848).
 See our Orange County page.